spacewalkproject/spacewalk-wiki/HowToUpgrade27.md

     # dnf install python3-dnf-plugin*-versionlock
     # echo 'quartz-1.8.4' >>/etc/dnf/plugins/versionlock.list

+When running on RHEL7, Scientific Linux 7, CentOS 7, you may consider revising your current version-locked packages and remove them as needed.
+In particular, cglib and c3p0 no longer need to be locked.

+    # yum versionlock list
+    # yum versionlock delete cglib c3p0

 ### Remove conflicting packages

 When running on RHEL6, Scientific Linux 6, CentOS 6, you need to remove certain packages formerly installed from jpackage repo which are not used anymore and cause dependency conflicts.